 If the attribute Enforce absolute braking distance (a.k.a. brick wall stop distance) is checked, vehicles using this driving behaviour will always make sure that they could brake without a collision, even if the leading vehicle comes to an immediate stop (turns into a brick wall).

-This condition applies also:

-- to lane changes for the vehicle itself on the new lane and for the trailing vehicle on the new lane and - to conflict areas for the following vehicle on the major road. - Following:
+This condition applies also to lane changes for the vehicle itself on the new lane and for the trailing vehicle on the new lane and to conflict areas where the rear gap of the vehicle in the minor flow corresponds to the breaking time of the vehicle in the major flow: